nataliehman/academic-kickstart-hugo-portfolio/content/project/adobe-max/index.md

 +++
-title = "Prototyping Smart Devices with ProtoPie and LittleBits" date = 2018-12-24T17:21:39Z draft = false weight = 1
+title = "Prototyping with ProtoPie and LittleBits" date = 2018-12-24T17:21:39Z draft = false
+weight = 1

 # Project summary to display on homepage.
-summary = "A project focused on prototyping with smart devices using ProtoPie and LittleBits."
+summary = "A project focused on prototyping with smart devices using an app and electronic hardware."

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.